brentmcconnell/brentmcconnell.github.io/about.md

 tags: about
 ---

-Hi, I'm Brent McConnell.
+Hello, I'm Brent McConnell.
 I am currently employed as a Cloud Solution Architect with Microsoft where I help customers and partners migrate workload to Azure.